Horacio A. Grigera Naón, Director, Center on International Commercial Arbitration

 Björn Arp, Fellow and Adjunct Professor, Center on International Commercial Arbitration

-Dr. Björn Arp is a Fellow and Adjunct Professor at American University Washington College of Law Center on International Commercial Arbitration where he also co-teaches International Commercial Arbitration.
+Dr. Björn Arp is a Fellow at American University Washington College of Law Center on International Commercial Arbitration where he co-teaches International Commercial Arbitration (online course).
 He is also editor-in-chief of the Law of the Sea Reports and a partner at Aparicio, Arp & Associates LLC, in Washington, D.C.
 He taught Public International Law, European Union Law, and Investment Arbitration at the University of Alcalá, Madrid, from 2000 to 2010.
 In 2007, Arp was a visiting researcher at Harvard Law School.
 His publications and research have focused on international investment protection and human rights.